Tips for Hosting Guests

 7. Communication is important.

-Before guests arrive: I sit down with my son to review some basic manners to make guests feel comfortable.
+Before guests arrive: I sit down with my young son to review some basic manners to make guests feel comfortable.
 We talk about things such as knocking on doors before entering, flushing toilets, and not complaining loudly about guests being in the bathroom.
 We try our best to have manners everyday, but we review before guests come!
 Learning how to be a good host is a good lesson for kids!

 When guests arrive: I let them know where to find our powder room, or where their room will be and where to put their things so they can get settled.